jabuzaid/Cost-of-living-Around-The-Globe/README.md

 Cost of Living Around the Globe:

-A study and analyses of several economic indicators over 450 cities around the world
+A study and analysis of several economic indicators over 450 cities around the world